elliott-wen/homepage/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "Keep Me Updated: An Empirical Study on Embedded Javascript Engines in Android Apps" has been accepted to MSR 2024.
+Our paper "Keep Me Updated: An Empirical Study on Embedded Javascript Engines in Android Apps" has been accepted in MSR 2024.